Prestellar Cores in Turbulent Clouds: Properties of Critical Cores: Discussion

 Rather than a single threshold density, there may be a characteristic density set by the global parameters of a cloud, with more specific critical criteria responsive to local variations in conditions.
 We note that very different physical arguments lead to similar characteristic densities of gravitationally unstable cores.
 For example, considerations of anisotropic core formation mediated by magnetic fields in local converging flows lead to $\rho_\mathrm{char}/\rho_0 = 0.56\mathcal{M}_\mathrm{3D}^2$ for ${\cal M}_\mathrm{3D}$ the flow Mach number \citep[from Eqn.
 (6) and (7); see also \citealt{chen14}]{chen15}.
 For $\alpha_\mathrm{vir} \sim 2$, all these characteristic densities are comparable to a simple ``post-shock'' density $\mathcal{M}_\mathrm{3D}^2\rho_0$ multiplied by some order unity coefficient.

 The \ac{TES} model provides a more mathematical route to a characteristic unstable-core density based on cloud-scale parameters, yielding a similar value to characteristic densities obtained from various physical arguments described above.
-Combining \cref{eq:rhotes} with \cref{eq:sigrcrs} (assuming $p=0.5$ and $a=0.9$) and \cref{eq:rs_cloud}, the average density of critical cores forming under ``typical'' turbulence conditions (i.e., $r_s \sim r_{s,\mathrm{cloud}}$) is
+Combining \cref{eq:rhotes} with \cref{eq:sigrcrs} (assuming $p=0.5$ and $\eta_d=0.9$) and \cref{eq:rs_cloud}, the average density of critical cores forming in a spherical cloud under ``typical'' turbulence conditions (i.e., $r_s \sim r_{s,\mathrm{cloud}} = (9/4)(R_\mathrm{cloud}/\mathcal{M}_\mathrm{3D}^2)$) is

 where we take $\sigma_\mathrm{1D} = 0.8c_s$ as a representative value (e.g., \cref{fig:tes_parameters}(d)) in the second equality.
-For a cloud with $\alpha_\mathrm{vir} \sim 2$, \cref{eq:rhochar_from_tes} says that $\rho_\mathrm{char}$ is essentially the post-shock density, $\mathcal{M}_\mathrm{3D}^2\rho_0$, for an isothermal shock.
+For a cloud with $\alpha_\mathrm{vir} \sim 2\text{--}4$, \cref{eq:rhochar_from_tes} says that $\rho_\mathrm{char}$ is essentially the post-shock density, $\mathcal{M}_\mathrm{3D}^2\rho_0$, for an isothermal shock.